Ike’s son, historian John Eisenhower, recalls attending meetings with the British wartime leader and reflects on his character and accomplishments.

 RECENTLY, ON SEVERAL OCCASIONS, the American public has been made aware of evidence of plagiarism practiced, alas, by celebrated American historians.
 This is regrettable, but nothing new.
 All kinds of writers have borrowed and, worse, stolen from others through the ages.

-The United States and FDR watched the extermination of the Jews with such total indifference that they were actually accomplices — or so says a growing number of historians.
-Is this true?
+The claim that the United States and FDR watched the extermination of the Jews with such total indifference that they were actually accomplices doesn't hold up under scrutiny.

 It was Winston Churchill’s judgment that the Holocaust “was probably the greatest and most terrible crime ever committed in the whole history of the world.”
 The Holocaust, of course, was part of a colossal struggle in which fifty-three million people were kil